jgm/gitit/README.markdown

     cabal install gitit

 These commands will install the latest released version of gitit.

+To enable support for plugins, pass the `plugins` flag to Cabal:

+    cabal install gitit -fplugins

+Note that the gitit executable will be much larger if plugins support is compiled in.
+Plugin support is disabled by default.

 To install a version of gitit checked out from the repository, change to the gitit directory and type: